mainam/FloodMonitoring/README.md

-# FloodMonitoring - in development, do not use.
+# FloodMonitoring - in development, docs may be out of date, things may break.

 Android library for the gov.uk Flood Monitoring API: http://environment.data.gov.uk/flood-monitoring/doc/reference